mb-2003/analysis_project/README.md

 `extract_peaks(input, header_size)`

-`input` is the spectra list containing at least one spectrum whose peaks need to be extracted. `header_size` refers to the row number of the input csv where the actual data begins.
+`input` is the spectra list containing at least one spectrum with peaks that need to be extracted. `header_size` refers to the row number of the input csv where the actual data begins.
 Returns a list consisting of the peaks in each spectrum inputted.
 The spectra list must be in the form of a list containing at least one spectrum, where each spectrum is a list of mz-intensity pairs.

 ## 3. Relative Intensity Conversion